stackp/promisejs/README.md

 });
 ```

-Asynchronous functions resolve the promise with the `.done(error, result)` method when their task is done.
-This invokes the promise callbacks with the `error` and `result` arguments.
+Asynchronous functions must resolve the promise with the `.done()` method when their task is done.
+This invokes the promise callback(s) with the same arguments that were passed to `.done()`.

 ```js
 function asyncfoo() {